Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ### Installation

+   Copy "tsq-plugin-framework.jar"
-   Copy "tsq-plugin-hook.jar" to a folder you want the directory structer to be generated in.
+   t a folder you want the directory structer to be generated in.
 Then create a startup script.
 Here are some examples for different operating systems and some things you should consider.

    #### Windows